 What was Gibraltar like in 1985?
-That is a good question to ponder as we celebrate twenty five years of Special Olympics on the Rock.
-Gibraltar was on the brink of a new era, fuelled by a vibrant and expanding economy as the siege imposed upon the Rock by Spain in 1969 was ending with the opening of the land frontier.
-Sir Peter Terry was the Governor, an Irishman and priest, our beloved Fr Devlin was ordained Bishop, Bishop Fitzgerald School opened, Gibraltar was accepted as a member of the Island Games, local rugby was once again played in the hinterland and Special Olympics International recognized the Gibraltar programme which has not stood still.
+That is a good question to ponder as next year we celebrate forty years of Special Olympics on the Rock.
+Gibraltar was on the brink of a new era, fueled by a vibrant and expanding economy as the siege imposed upon the Rock by Spain in 1969 was ending with the opening of the land frontier.
+Sir Peter Terry was the Governor, an Irishman and priest, our beloved Fr Devlin was ordained Bishop, Bishop Fitzgerald School opened, Gibraltar was accepted as a member of the Island Games, local rugby was once again played in the hinterland and Special Olympics International recognised the Gibraltar programme, since when it has not stood still.